This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 In den dumpfen und blinden Urkäften der Natur, aus deren Wechselspiel das Planetensystem hervorgeht, ist schon eben der Wille zum Leben, welcher nachher in den vollendetsten Erscheinungen der Welt auftritt, das innerlich Wirkende und Leitende und bereitet schon dort, mittelst strenger Naturgesetze auf seinen Zweck hinarbeitend, die Grundfeste zum Bau der Welt und ihrer Ordnung vor.

 [Parerga und Paralipomena, 2nd edition, II, p.
-229 f.]
+229 f.](In the dim and blind primary forces of nature, from whose interaction the planetary system originates, is already the will to life, that later appears in the most perfect phenomena of the world, what operates and directs intrinsically, and it already anticipates here, by means of stringent laws of nature working towards its goal, the foundations for the construction of the world and its order.)

 The will also manifests itself in the inorganic realm as mechanistic and chemical forces, as repulsion and attraction, as energy, or, for example, in the process of crystallization.